 Annual events, include rock shows, festivals, summer solstice events, celebrations full of history, and even a nighttime marathon.
 Organizers can pull the latter off due to the fact that in some areas the sun doesn't completely set, and in others, it may set for only a couple of hours.
 You'll find outdoor celebrations such as bonfires throughout Scandinavia on solstice eve and other local events from June 20–25 or so.

-The Stockholm Marathon in 2018 is the 40th annual, and this year the course has fewer steep climbs.
-The first start is at noon.
+The Stockholm Marathon in 2020 is the 42nd annual.
 Visitors can watch the runners throughout the city.

 Festival of the Sea (Various Locations, Iceland)

 The Festival of the Sea or Viking Festival in Víðistaðatún park in Hafnarfjörður, Iceland, is the largest such celebration in the country.
-It typically takes place around the second Sunday of the month and lasts for several days.
+It typically takes place around the first Sunday of June and lasts for several days.
 Different sources have different dates, so check before you go.